War of Attrition

 Passive and active management generally go hand in hand.
 This usually involves an assessment of the ‘bite’ (occlusal analysis) to see if there are any teeth which have an awkward contact or cause the other teeth to ‘slide’ when they come into contact.
 This ‘interference’ could potentially exacerbate the bruxism and need some adjustment with very careful tooth filing.

 Following this analysis, a mouthguard would be made for wearing at night time.
 These come in various forms, including soft rubber mouth guards, Nti or Mci splints or full arch acrylic guards in the form of Michigan (upper teeth) and Tanner (lower teeth) splints.

 The purpose of the mouth guard should be to stop the teeth meeting together but also to ‘de-programme’ the TMJ joint so it ‘forgets’ it’s grinding position and adopts the original more relaxed position.

-The effect can be reinforced by a series of hypnotherapy or Cognitive Behavioural Therapy (CBT) sessions to explore the sources of any physiological stress and to empower the patient to manage this stress with certain tools and techniques.
+The effect can be reinforced by a series of hypnotherapy or Cognitive Behavioural Therapy (CBT) sessions.
+These sessions explore the sources of any physiological stress and to empower the patient to manage this stress with specific tools and techniques.

 If you recognise any of the symptoms mentioned, please speak to your dentist about bruxism.
-It’s very common but equally very treatable, and management could prevent much more serious wear and tear of the teeth and jaw joint in the future.
+It’s widespread but equally very treatable, and management could prevent much more severe wear and tear of the teeth and jaw joint in the future.